Search by topic, passage, or keyword

 Passage: Isaiah 16:1–14

 Instead of coming to Jerusalem, with the Assyrian armies coming, the Moabites fled all the way south to strongholds in Edon, such as the city of Petra (v.
 1), which was about 50 miles south of Moab’s southern border.
-From here the Moabites sent an appeal to the king of Judah to g …
+From here the Moabites sent an appeal to the king of Judah to give them …

 Paul Defends His Authority